puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/networking/virtual-ips.md

 relevant Service.

-If `Cluster` is specified all nodes are eligible load balancing targets _as long as_ the node is not being deleted and kube-proxy is healthy.
+If `Cluster` is specified all nodes are eligible load balancing targets _as long as_ the node is not being deleted and kube-proxy is functioning properly.
 In this mode: load balancer health checks are configured to target the service proxy's readiness port and path.
 In the case of kube-proxy this evaluates to: `${NODE_IP}:10256/healthz`. kube-proxy will return either an HTTP code 200 or 503. kube-proxy's load balancer health check endpoint returns 200 if:

-1. kube-proxy is healthy, meaning:
+1. kube-proxy is functioning properly, meaning
    - it's able to progress programming the network and isn't timing out while doing so (the timeout is defined to be: **2 × `iptables.syncPeriod`**); and
 2. the node is not being deleted (there is no deletion timestamp set for the Node).